 If you have any questions about the possible side effects of NETs treatments, then ask your doctor for more information.
-If you experience severe side effects, your doctor may be able to change your treatment or prescribe some medication to relieve these symptoms.
+If you experience severe side effects, your doctor may be able to change your treatment or prescribe some medication to help relieve these symptoms.

 See the NETs and work section on this website to find out how making adjustments to your work schedule may help you to manage the impact of some treatment side effects.